Funding Priorities of the Faculty of Native Studies

 Visits of Elders Program Endowment

 The Elders Program in the Faculty is driven by an Endowment created May 2001 that allows the Faculty to host extended visits of Elders to participate in our activities.
-Specifically: (1) to connect the UofA’s academic teaching about Aboriginals more closely to Aboriginal Communities; (2) to have Aboriginal community Elders accessible to instructors for classroom purposes; and (3) to promote the UofA’s commitment to diversity of knowledge on the campus among different types of Aboriginal communities.
+Specifically: (1) to connect the UofA’s academic teaching about Indigenous Peoples more closely to Indigenous Communities; (2) to have Indigenous community Elders accessible to instructors for classroom purposes; and (3) to promote the UofA’s commitment to diversity of knowledge on the campus among different types of Indigenous communities.